trippleflux/nxscripts/alcobot/trunk/readme.txt

   1. Add "ioa" to the module list in AlcoBot.conf.
   2. Configure the [Module::IoA] section in AlcoBot.conf.
+  3. Edit the theme entries for use with ioA, see "variables.txt" for a list of cookies.
-  3. Reload AlcoBot by entering the command ".alcobot reload" in a DCC chat session.
+  4. Reload AlcoBot by entering the command ".alcobot reload" in a DCC chat session.

   ############################################################
   # nxtools                                                  #